Constraining initial orbital eccentricity of inspiral-dominated gravitational-wave events with an analytic approximant: Acknowledgments

-It is a pleasure to thank Otto A. Hannuksela for his suggestions and useful discussions on the parameter estimation results.
+It is a pleasure to thank Otto A. Hannuksela for his suggestions and useful discussions on the parameter-estimation results.
 We also thank Chunglee Kim for providing further information on the \texttt{TaylorF2Ecc} waveform approximant.

-The computational work for this manuscript was carried out using computational resources provided by the LIGO Data Grid (LDG) cluster at the California Institute of Technology (CIT) (California, USA) and the Inter-University Centre for Astronomy and Astrophysics (IUCAA) (Pune, India), also known as Sarathi.
-We utilized the following Python softwares: \texttt{bilby\_pipe}~\cite{bilby_pipe_paper} for parameter estimation, \texttt{pycbc}~\cite{pycbc} for match-test, and \texttt{lalsuite}~\cite{lalsuite} for waveform generation.
+The computational work for this manuscript was carried out using resources provided by the LIGO Data Grid (LDG) cluster at the California Institute of Technology (CIT) in California, USA, and the Inter-University Centre for Astronomy and Astrophysics (IUCAA) in Pune, India, also known as Sarathi.
+We used the Python packages \texttt{bilby\_pipe}~\cite{bilby_pipe_paper} for parameter estimation, \texttt{pycbc}~\cite{pycbc} for match calculations, and \texttt{LALSuite}~\cite{lalsuite} for waveform generation.

 P.H. gratefully acknowledges the support of the Department of Physics at The Chinese University of Hong Kong through the Postgraduate Studentship that made this research possible.
-P.H. acknowledges support by grants from the Research Grants Council of Hong Kong (Project No. CUHK 14304622 and 14307923), the start-up grant from the Chinese University of Hong Kong, and the Direct Grant for Research from the Research Committee of The Chinese University of Hong Kong.
+P.H. also acknowledges support from the Research Grants Council of Hong Kong (Project Nos.
+CUHK 14304622 and 14307923), the start-up grant from The Chinese University of Hong Kong, and the Direct Grant for Research from the Research Committee of The Chinese University of Hong Kong.
 A.G. acknowledges the support of the Department of Atomic Energy, Government of India, under project identification \#RTI 4002.
-TGFL is supported by grants from the The Research Foundation -- Flanders (FWO; Grant No. I002123N and I000725N), and Special Research Fund (BOF; Grant No. STG/21/061).
+TGFL is supported by grants from The Research Foundation--Flanders (FWO; Grant Nos.
+I002123N and I000725N) and the Special Research Fund (BOF; Grant No. STG/21/061).